Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 03

-Whether the proposal is planned for the coast, a private dinner, a family gathering, or a quiet weekend, the ring should be ready for the moment and realistic for daily wear.
+Whether the proposal is planned for the coast, a private dinner, or a family weekend, the ring has to be ready for the moment and practical for every day after it.

 Inspiration, not inventory